 Ana Vivaldi and Identidad Marrón

-This book is the product of the work that the Identidad Marrón (IM) collective has been carrying out since 2019 through workshops, cultural institutions, journalistic articles and conversations.
-In these interventions, we reflect on three main axes: a) the erasure of Marrón (brown) cultural products due to racial and class-based exclusions, b) the practices of representation of Marrón bodies, which are often mediated by white perspectives, c) self-representation as an anti-racist alternative and to produce new forms of Marrón and dissident beauty.
+This book is the product of the work that the Identidad Marrón collective has been carrying out since 2019 through workshops, cultural institutions, newspaper articles and conversations.
+In the book, we reflect on three main themes: a) the erasure of Marrón (brown) cultural products due to racial and class-based exclusions, b) the practices of representation of Marrón bodies, which are often mediated by white perspectives, c) self-representation as an anti-racist alternative that can produce new forms of Marrón and dissident beauty.

-America Canela, one of the authors, shows her book against her skin as a commentary over the cover design by Abril Carissimo.
+América Canela, one of the authors, shows the book against her skin as a commentary on the cover design by Abril Carissimo.

-The work gained specific intensity in the year 2020, in which discussions about racism in Argentina reemerged, a debate that draws on the historical struggles of the Afro and indigenous communities and goes beyond the policies of identity recognition.
+The work of Identidad Marrón gained particular significance in the year 2020 when discussions about racism in Argentina intensified, drawing on the historical struggles of the Afro and Indigenous communities and going beyond the politics of identity recognition.

-The book is a collective production, compiled and edited by Florencia Alvarado, América Canela and Alejandro Mamani, with editorial support from Pablo Cossio and Ana Vivaldi.
-The book is simultaneously memories of activism and militancy associated with territories and vectors that connect.
+The book is a collective production, compiled and edited by Florencia Alvarado, América Canela and Alejandro Mamani, with editorial support from CARLA researchers Pablo Cossio and Ana Vivaldi.
+The book also comprises memories of activism and militancy associated with territories and vectors that connect with each other.

 Image of a work meeting between IM and CARLA in autumn 2021

-This book is also an object which combines texts with illustrations, collages, and memes.
-It includes photos from the collective's archive, which is under construction, and images aimed for anti-racist critique and construction.
-The images here are part of a deliberate curatorial work by América Canela and Flora Alvarado.
-This book object was designed by Neko Leguizamón, an artist, teacher and researcher who is part of the collective.
-The book is fundamentally a tool with activities and an invitation to take over cultural institutions and more.
+This book is an object which combines texts with illustrations, collages, and memes.
+It includes photos from the collective's archive, which is under construction, and images that support anti-racist critique and network-building, assembled as part of deliberate curatorial work by América Canela and Flora Alvarado.
+It was designed by Neko Leguizamón, an artist, teacher and researcher who is part of the IM collective.
+The book is a tool with proposals for practical activities and also an invitation to take over institutions in the cultural sector and beyond.

 Selection and compilation by Pablo Cossio and Ana Vivaldi

-"Colourism becomes effective when, for example, social mobility and class are associated with European skin tones and phenotypes" (page 29)
+"Colourism has an effect when, for example, social mobility and class are associated with European skin tones and phenotypes" (page 29).

-"Whitening operates in the collective unconscious that demands more and more from the masses to be able to be on equal terms with an advertising capitalist market that constantly demands social whitening." (page 34)
+"Whitening operates in the collective unconscious which increasingly demands of the masses that they should be on equal terms with an advertising capitalist market that constantly demands social whitening" (page 34).

 “In Argentine cinema, for example, there is colourism in the way in which roles are assigned to the actors.
-Often actors who have a Marrón or indigenous phenotype are cast to play secondary roles” (Page 36).
+Often actors who have a Marrón or Indigenous phenotype are cast in secondary roles” (page 36).

-“Lohana, Diana and Daniela have something in common: they are racialised transvestites who have opened up the discussion about the racialisation of the transvestite-trans identity – an often invisibilised fact that we must make it visible so rights can be demanded” (page 44).
+“Lohana, Diana and Daniela have something in common: they are racialised transvestites who have opened up the discussion about the racialisation of transvestite-trans identities – an often invisibilised fact that we must make visible so rights can be demanded” (page 44).

-“To denounce trigger-happy occurrences in Argentina as racist crimes is the first step towards addressing that police and institutional violence is exercised against non-white bodies.” (page 52).
+“To denounce incidents of trigger-happy policing in Argentina as racist crimes is the first step towards addressing the fact that police and institutional violence is exercised against non-white bodies” (page 52).

 “We ask ourselves: where are the social security contributions?
 Where are the unpaid contributions that racialised people should have received?
 Domestic work is a feminised job.
-According to the state, 76.8% of domestic cleaners in Argentina are employed in precarious condition.”
-(Page 54).
+According to the state, 76.8% of domestic cleaners in Argentina are employed in precarious conditions” (page 54).

 “He says that he would have liked to study